Speaking Jazz: The Natural Way to Jazz Improvisation

 Some Pics:

-Above, Peter Hata poses with guitarist Jack Wilkins after an intense week of jazz study, practice and performance at the week-long 2003 Stanford Jazz Residency.
+Above, Peter Hata poses with guitarist Jack Wilkins after an intense week of jazz study, practice and performance at the week-long Stanford Jazz Residency.
 The combo performed tunes like Sonny Rollins' "Pent Up House" and Wayne Shorter's "Speak No Evil."

 Peter Hata jamming at the Coffee Cartel with Taiji Miyagawa on acoustic bass and John Scarpulla on drums (the song probably was "Silver's Serenade").

-Above, Peter Hata poses backstage with Jeff Benedict (sax), Jon Nathan (drums), Veronica Arroyo (vocals) and Chris Coulter (bass) after the 2005 Jazz Combo Concert at Cal State University, Los Angeles.
+Above, Peter Hata poses backstage with Jeff Benedict (sax), Jon Nathan (drums), Veronica Arroyo (vocals) and Chris Coulter (bass) after a Jazz Combo Concert at Cal State University, Los Angeles.
 The set list included "Stablemates," "Summertime" (in 5/4), "On A Clear Day," "If You Never Come To Me," "Teen Town," and "Over Big Top" (John Scofield).

-Here's a pic from a late-night jam session at the 2006 "Complete Jazz Musician" workshop, a two-week, comprehensive study of theory, advanced improv, and combo performance, which was part of Cal State University Fresno's Summer Arts Program (the song was Cole Porter's "What Is This Thing Called Love?")
+Here's a pic from a late-night jam session at the "Complete Jazz Musician" workshop, a two-week, comprehensive study of theory, advanced improv, and combo performance, which was part of Cal State University Fresno's Summer Arts Program (the song was Cole Porter's "What Is This Thing Called Love?")

 Best Wishes,